quantified-uncertainty/metaforecast/README.md

 ``git clone https://github.com/QURIresearch/metaforecasts``

 ### 2. Enter your own process.env variables
-The following environment variables are currently needed to run the `master` branch:
+The following variables are currently needed to run the `master` branch:
 - `MONGODB_URL`, a string in the format `"mongodb+srv://<username>:<password>@<mongodburl>/?retryWrites=true&w=majority&useNewUrlParser=true&useUnifiedTopology=true"`
 - `REBUIDNETLIFYHOOKURL`, a string in the format `"https://api.netlify.com/build_hooks/someprivatestring"`
 - `CSETFORETELL_COOKIE`
 - `GOODJUDGMENTOPENCOOKIE`
 - `HYPERMINDCOOKIE`

-The cookie formats can be found in `src/input/privatekeys_example.json`; these session cookies are necessary to query CSET-foretell, Good Judgment Open and Hypermind.
+They can either be stored as process variables (e.g., something that can be accessed as `process.env.<variable name>`), or as text in `src/input/privatekeys.json`, in the same format as `src/input/privatekeys_example.json`.
+These session cookies are necessary to query CSET-foretell, Good Judgment Open and Hypermind, and to access the MongoDB database I'm using to save data and history.
 You can get these cookies by creating an account in said platforms and then making and inspecting a request (e.g., by making a prediction, or browsing questions).
 After doing this, you should create the environment variables.

-Alternatively, for fewer complications, have a look at the `commandlineinterface` branch, which instead of requiring environment variables only requires a `src/privatekeys.json`, in the same format as its `src/privatekeys_example.json`.
-Its disadvantages are that the command line tool in the  `commandlineinterface` is more difficult to integrate with other services.

 ### 3. Actually run